rashidsarkar/Luxe---Modern-Living-Platform---a12-p2/README.md

 ## Overview

 Welcome to Luxe, your premier destination for modern living.
-Luxe offers a sophisticated platform to enhance your living experience, providing a seamless blend of luxury and convenience.
+Luxe offers a sophisticated platform to enhance your living experience, providing a seamless blend of luxury and convenience...

 Visit the live site: [Luxe Website](https://stellar-malasada-952ea2.netlify.app)